-Not always.
-Larger systems and those in sensitive areas may require planning permission and an environmental permit, but there are some exemptions for smaller systems.
 It is recommended that you contact your local authority (planning office) and relevant environmental agency to discuss your plans and to get guidance on what is required.
 We can provide assistance with planning and permitting applications if required.

 Who will build the reed bed?

 Once Oceans-ESU has completed the reed bed design, you are free to choose your own preferred contractor to carry out the installation, or you can build it yourself if you prefer.
 We can provide Construction Consultancy services to assist you with managing the process and helping with any questions the contractor may have.